balee323/Node.js-RestAPI/ChargerService/README.md

 -**Be sure to delete Database when done using Charger Service

-Steps to add Secrets and Database connection info into ChargerService code:
+//Steps to add Secrets and Database connection info into ChargerService code:
 -After the MySQL database gets created, there will also be a corresponding AWS secret collection created.
 -Navigate to AWS Secrets on AWS Dashboard